wufans/adversarial-attack/Deepfool/README.md

 The parameters of the function are:

-- `image`: Image of size `HxWx3d`
+- `image`: Image of size `H x W x 3d`
 - `net`: neural network (input: images, output: values of activation **BEFORE** softmax).
 - `num_classes`: limits the number of classes to test against, by default = 10.
 - `max_iter`: max number of iterations, by default = 50.

 ### test_deepfool.py

-A simple demo which computes the adversarial perturbation for a test image from ImageNet dataset.
+A simple demo which computes the adversarial perturbation for a test image from ImageNet dataset and MNIST dataset.

 ## Reference
 [1] S. Moosavi-Dezfooli, A. Fawzi, P. Frossard: